 Before you decide to take the leap and apply for a new job, make sure you think long and hard about what it is you hope to gain from a new opportunity.
 It may sound obvious, but sometimes writing down what you want on a piece of paper can be a really helpful way of clarifying your thinking.
 For example, are you looking for a job with shorter hours, more flexibility or greater job satisfaction?
 These kind of decisions will help you choose what type of role to go for.

 Looking for a part-time job, but unsure what sort of work you’d like to do?
-Then why not read our article on the top 10 part-time roles?
-Alternatively, if you’re looking for a complete career change and you’re unsure where to start, why not browse our “find a new career” section to get some ideas?
+Then why not read our article on the top 15 part-time roles?
+Alternatively, if you’re looking for a complete career change and you’re unsure where to start, why not browse our career change guides section to get some ideas?

 2. Think about who you know

 When you’re thinking about a new job, it’s worth making use of your connections for two reasons.
 The first is that by thinking about all the people you know, you’ll be able to think about what they do with their time.
 Have you ever looked at a friend’s career and fancied giving their job a go yourself?
 If so, now might be the time to give them a call and ask for advice on how to get started.

 The other reason to make the most of your connections is that you may have friends or family members who know (and can introduce you to) the relevant people in the industry you’re looking to enter.
 This – along with their recommendation – could fast track you through the application process, getting you through to an interview quicker.

 Once you’ve got a clear idea about what you want from a job role, it’s worth spending a few hours browsing job sites.
 This is the best way to find out what sort of jobs you’re interested in and how far you’re willing to travel.
 If there are lots of appealing jobs but none are in your area at the moment, it’s worth signing up to receive job alerts, so that you can apply as soon as something suitable does become available.